kanijo-oy/Kanijo/README.md

 - Ruby version ~>2.5.5 to build the project
 - PostgreSQL >= 12

+Testing

+- Puma

 Create rails credentials

 ```bash
 EDITOR=vim rails credentials:edit
 ```

+When building the docker image for the first time and getting `OpenSSL::Cipher::CipherError:` it may be trying to reference the wrong `master.key`.
+Either know the production key or delete and regenerate a new one
+`rm config/credentials.yml.enc config/master.key; EDITOR=cat rails credentials:edit`

 Add needed gems